mohsinalimat/BasicTutorialView/README.md

 # BasicTutorialView
+Descripcion:
     This is a template to create an initial tutorial for your application.
 It allows you to create very quickly and without difficulty.

+Lenguage: Swift 2

+Author: Alan Roldan

 Template: